 As the largest insect group, beetles are usually met with criticism by most customers, but that’s not the case with every type.
 Ladybugs, for instance, are one beetle type that most of your customers wouldn’t mind seeing more of in their garden.

 Ladybugs, for customers unaware, are toxic to birds, however, they serve a vital role in the food chain because of their love of aphids as a tasty snack.
-It’s true that if your customers are vigilant enough when out in their landscape, they could get rid of appearing aphids by simple squishing them, but is that really the course of action you think they want to take?
+It’s true that if your customers are vigilant enough when out in their landscape, they could get rid of appearing aphids by simply squishing them, but is that really the course of action you think they want to take?

 Plants that suffer a small amount of aphid damage aren’t necessarily marked for death, but their resulting sap could possibly attract ants, as well as produce mildew.
 If your customers notice a larger population of aphids in one area of their landscape, encourage them to possibly introduce a few more ladybugs into the situation to help out a plant in need.

-Predators of beetles include reptiles, frogs, some birds, badgers, foxes, rats and bats.
+Predators of beetles include reptiles, frogs, some birds, badgers, foxes, rats, and bats.

-Wasps, bees, butterflies and moths
+Wasps, bees, butterflies, and moths

 It’s no secret that most of your customers, and maybe you as well, are pretty hesitant to deal with wasps when they appear in the landscape, but they actually are helpful when it comes to helping break down organic matter.
 If it weren’t for the wasps coming and going across the yard, any unharvested foods would take much longer to decompose.

-Most customers wouldn’t typically consider bees, butterflies and moths to be “pests” or troublesome in a landscape, but since they are, indeed, insects, they make the list.
+Most customers wouldn’t typically consider bees, butterflies, and moths to be “pests” or troublesome in a landscape, but since they are, indeed, insects, they make the list.

-Butterflies, bees and moths serve as important pollinators in the landscape, and much like their friends the flies and wasps, they too will stop and drink from decaying fruits for nutrients.
+Butterflies, bees, and moths serve as important pollinators in the landscape, and much like their friends the flies and wasps, they too will stop and drink from decaying fruits for nutrients.

 Most butterflies and moths rely on thistles and nettles to use as breeding grounds, so communicate to customers that it’s okay to have a few weeds growing around for this purpose.
-While it may have ‘weed’ in the name, milkweed is actually a wildflower and having a healthy presence of them can be one of the biggest attractants for butterflies.
+While it may have ‘weed’ in the name, milkweed is actually a wildflower, and having a healthy presence of them can be one of the biggest attractants for butterflies.